 What do you think happened?
 Leave me a comment I answer quick smart.

-Watch them unfurl in the fragileility of spring, Opening our eyes allowing us to dream.
+Opening our eyes allowing us to dream.
 Sun scoots low to expose streaked windows and stained tablecloths that soap failled to clean.
 Dust motes dance without rythm or beat, As the light stings our eyes and warms our feet. lettuce and sweatpeas sprout in soil filled pots, With dafdodills normality comes in restless spots.
 But do not be fooled enough to blink or sigh, For Jack with pointy fingers and lazer eyes Sends snapping frosts throughout night skies.
 He burns lime green leaves until

 they are as as black as Magpies eyes